 Which data component had the greatest gap when compared to the state average?
 Explain the factor(s) that contributed to this gap and any trends.

-5th grade ELA had the greatest gap when compared to the state average.
-Contributing factors include the low performance of students with disabilities and Black students.
+3rd grade ELA had the greatest gap when compared to the state average.

 Which data component showed the most improvement?
 What new actions did your school take in this area?